ethersphere/SWIPs/SWIPs/swip-suggest-by-address-gap.md

 In the process of doing that, the `gaps` will diminish, but not in the optimal way.

 For example, if the node address is `00000000`, it is connected only with one peer in bin 0 `10000000` and the known addresses for bin 0 are: `10000001` and `11000000`.
-The current algorithm we will take the first `callable` one, so for example, it may suggest `10000001` as next peer.
+The current algorithm will take the first `callable` one, so for example, it may suggest `10000001` as next peer.
 This is not optimal, as the biggest `gap` in bin 0 will still be po 1 => `11xxxxxx`.
 If however, the algorithm is improved searching for a peer which covers a bigger `gap`, `11000000` would be selected and now the biggest `gaps` will be po2 => `111xxxx` and `101xxxx`.